Transitioning to a raw diet

 In store, we have everything in our freezers that you will need to transition your pet onto a raw food diet.
+We have over 60 varieties and several different tures.
 Defrost overnight in the fridge, spoon into a bowl – simple!

-When we talk about ‘transitioning’ to raw, we actually mean taking a few days to introduce each of the 3 main elements of a raw food diet, which is raw meat, raw bone and raw offal.
-This allows your dog or cat to adapt gently.
+When we talk about ‘transitioning’ to raw, we actually mean taking a few days to allow your dog or cat to adapt gently.
 So to be clear, although they transition over a week, day one starts with 100% raw food – but just pure meat.
+The 10% bone and 10% offal in standard raw food can wait a few days.

 Therefore, ‘transitioning’ does not mean continuing with less and less of their old dry or wet food.